 Learn About Being a Music Promoter

 The main job of a music promoter, usually simply called a promoter, is to publicize a concert.
 Promoters are the people in charge of "putting on" the show.
-They work with agents, or in some cases, directly with the bands, and with clubs and concert venues to arrange for a show to take place.
+They work with agents – or in some cases, directly with the bands – and with clubs and concert venues to arrange for a show to take place.

-Promoters then are in charge of making sure the word gets out about that show.
+Promoters are also in charge of making sure the word gets out about that show.
 They also take care of arranging the incidentals, like hotels and backline for the band.
 In a nutshell, it is the promoter's job to make sure things go off without a hitch.
 Note that this kind of promoter is different from a radio plugger or PR agent.

 What Jobs a Promoter Should Do